-Enrolled exercise physiology students in a Masters in Clinical Exercise Physiology program learn about specific human bodily systems that are affected by exercise, including the cardiovascular, musculoskeletal and pulmonary systems.
+Enrolled exercise physiology students in a Masters in Clinical Exercise Physiology program learn about specific human body systems that are affected by exercise, including the cardiovascular, musculoskeletal and pulmonary systems.
 Students learn how to develop exercise programs for individuals whose systems have particular weaknesses and strengths.
 Requirements for graduation include completing mandatory clinical hours and sometimes a required thesis.

 Prerequisites for this two-years program include having an undergraduate degree in a field like physiology, biology, kinesiology or exercise studies and competitive scores on the Graduate Record Exam (GRE).